sviperll/argo/README.md

 VM provides:

  * Fast compilation times.
-   Go language proves that this may be very important to some peaple.
+   Go language proves that this may be very important to some people.

  * Fast execution of modular code.
-   VM has no limitations on optimizing little functions spread out acros bunch of modules.
+   VM has no limitations on optimizing little functions spread out across bunch of modules.

-Optimizing compilers can be close like GHC, but it has costs
+Optimizing compilers can be used like GHC, but they has costs

  * Much longer compilation times.
    Compiler needs to optimize everything unlike VM that can optimize hot spots only.

- * True separate compilation can't be implemented becase cross-module inlining prevents it.
+ * True separate compilation can't be implemented because cross-module inlining prevents it.
    You need to recompile every dependent module even if module interface doesn't change to prevent inlining of old (bad) version of some function.